CENTURI-Hackathon-2024/.github/profile/README.md

 To help you identifying the problems the project heads together with the organisers are here to help you.

 ## Discord
-A Discord channel have been created for the hackathon: [https://discord.gg/nMxjtuwD](https://discord.gg/nMxjtuwD).
+A Discord channel have been created for the hackathon.
+If you need the access link please let the organiser know.
-It has with channels dedicated to each project and also more general channels.
+It has channels dedicated to each project and also more general channels.

 ## GitHub
 To keep the code organized, we encourage you to use GitHub though it is not mandatory.